GaryJones/genesis-header-nav/README.md

     > "_I can't think of any good reason to use an aside in a header... what the hell would it be contextually related to?
 The logo? lol_" - **Robert Neu**

-This plugin registers a new menu location called Header and, if a menu is assigned to it, displays it before the Header Right area.
+This plugin registers a new menu location called Header and, if a menu is assigned to it, displays it after the Header Right area.
 If you don't have any widgets in the Header Right area, then Genesis ensures that none of that widget area markup is output, so you end up with code like screenshot 2.
 If you do want a widget in the Header Right area, that's fine - it can be positioned and styled as you want, without negatively affecting the navigation menu as well.

 ## Screenshots